RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/sen-AAR(demo)-eng.md

 **1952**: "The Great Depression" **ended**.
 Most of western capitalist countries began recovery.

 **1953**: The Great Purge **ended**.
-Stalin's totalitarian revisionism line(in SEN, Stalin is a totalitarian revisionist.) became the mainstream ideology in the most of Eastern Europe.
+Soviet-style revisionism has occupied the ideological mainstream of the entire Soviet Union and most of Eastern Europe.

+**1954**: To avoid persecution, Turing, with the help of Uni-Sci, faked his own suicide and went to the organisation's secret base to conduct research related to humanoid consciousness.

 **1956**: The Hungarian October Revolution began, which is an anti-totalitarian revisionism revolution and a practice of socialist democracy.
 It was strangled by USSR.